Center for Community Heritage Resources

 Exhibit Makeovers.
 Book by Alice Parman.
 Downloadable worksheets from her book and opportunity to purchase it.

 Exhibit Labels: An Interpretive Approach.
-Book by Beverly Serrell available through AAM.
+Book by Beverly Serrell on just what it says.

 Everyone's Welcome: The Americans with Disabilities Act and Museums.
-Book by John Salmen on how to make museums and exhibits compliant with ADA.
+Book by John Salmen on how to use Universal Design and make museums and exhibits compliant with ADA.

 John Veverka & Associates Interpretive Consultants.
 Great resource for interpretive planning, training, and evaluation.

 National Association of Interpretation.
 Nonprofit membership organization dedicated to advancing the profession of heritage interpretation.

 Archival Exhibit and Storage Supplies